 By Dion Rabouin

-The dollar fell 0.25 percent against the yen
+The greenback also climbed against the Japanese yen